flowonyx/runtemplate/README.md

 `.OutFile` and `.TemplateFile` are always available to the templates.

-Also included are a couple of filters that may be helpful.
+Also included are some filters that may be helpful.

 * title - Converts the input to Title Case.
 * upper - Converts the input to UPPER CASE.